-These two milestones inspired the 150 for 150 Exhibit - the Association of Manitoba Museums online exhibit of 150 artifacts telling Manitoba's stories as part of Canada.
-Museums throughout the province submitted almost 250 artifacts for inclusion in this exhibit.
-From these, AMM adjudicators selected 150.
+These two milestones inspired A Museum Called Manitoba - the Association of Manitoba Museums online exhibit of 150 artifacts telling Manitoba's stories.
+Museums throughout the province submitted almost 250 artifacts for inclusion in this exhibit from which AMM adjudicators selected 150.